Get Help Today. (800) 516-4357

 • Do I lie about how much I drank?

-If you answer “yes” to any of the above, you may have a drinking problem.
+If you answer “yes” to any of the above, you may struggle with alcoholism.

 • Do I get angry when someone comments on my drinking?